 Meanwhile, her fictional husband Dan (played by John Goodman), has also undergone a significant transformation.
 The actor famously told David Letterman in 2011 that he was “pushing 400 pounds.”
 After leaving Roseanne, Goodman said he was confronted with the reality of his compulsive eating.

-“It’s been a year and half, I did it slowly [this time],” he said.
+“It’s been a year and half, I did it slowly ,” he said.
 “I used to go on these diets, take three months and lose about 60-70 pounds, feel great, and reward myself with crapola.
 Twinkies look good.”

 After losing weight through portion control and exercising, the actor again kept it real in TV appearances, telling the Today Show that he didn’t think his weight loss would last.
 His secret?
 Lasting lifestyle changes.
 He now practices mindful eating, uses the elliptical, does stomach crunches and has been alcohol-free for nearly a decade.